Economy of the Middle East: Religious issues

 For many Middle Eastern countries religion is heavily integrated into economic policy and has proved to be a major obstacle to effective economic reform.
 Religious instability in the region deters foreign investment and global economic integration.
 Political transparency has also proven to be a deterrence to economic development.
 Since the quality of institutions and governance are important factors in stimulating growth, economic reform in the Middle East may not be complete if religious reform is not suggested or implemented simultaneously.
 The political instability and continuous regional conflict (such as the Palestine–Israel conflict) prevents the region from achieving its highest potential as it consistently faces humanitarian crises that affect development indicators such as life expectancy and infant mortality rate.

 Integration into the global economy

 Another common issue that the region has addressed in economic and policy reforms is the integration of the Middle East into the global economy.
 Reports of economic reform in the Middle East in the early 2000s called for massive reforms to improve the Middle East's global financial integration as it stood below most developed regions.
 Such reports also called for a reform of the trade sector and agreements that had prevented most trade (other than oil exports).
 Noting trade openness as "a significant contributor to higher productivity per capita income growth", several countries in the Middle East have accomplished the common goal of trade reform and openness.

+The integration of the Middle East into the global economy is greatly hindered by regional conflicts and global sanctions.
+In 2023, China brokered a major deal between Saudi Arabia and Iran to relax tensions between the two major powers and secure economic growth.
+After the Gaza war erupted in 2023, the region saw renewed economic difficulties.
+In March 2025, after Israel re-engaged the bombardment of the Gaza strip in failed negotiations between the US, Hamas and Israel plus even harsher sanctions against Iran, the stock indices of all major trading centres including Israel lost considerable value.
+Most Gulf States and Saudi Arabia have called for the creation of a Palestinian state to secure the prosperity and integration of Arab populations in the Gaza strip and the West Bank.